3kyro/caprice/readme.md

-Caprice is a work in progress [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for Rust projects featuring an easy to use, zsh like autocomplete feature.
+*caprice* is a work in progress [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for Rust projects featuring an easy to use, zsh like autocomplete feature.

 ![](./examples/caprice_spinning_square.gif)